Jason-Kaleb/TicTacToe/README.md

 # TicTacToe

-TicTacToe is a popular game.\n
+* TicTacToe is a popular game.
-Best to practice with when it comes to Javascript.
+* Best to practice with when it comes to Javascript.